offen/offen/index.md

 ---

-### I run a website and need to collect usage statistics.
+### I run a website and want to collect usage statistics.

 [How to run Offen](/running-offen/){: .btn .btn-green }
 {: .mb-8 }